Department Chair

 Graduate Faculty

-Shannon Joy Dudash, DPT, Assistant Professor
+Shannon Joy Dudash, DPT, GCS, WCC, Assistant Professor

 Weiqing Ge, D.P.T., Ph.D., Professor